-This CHP is supported by the U-M Academic Laboratory and Research Safety Policy issued jointly by the Department of Environment, Health & Safety (EHS) and the Office of Research Ethics & Compliance (UMOR), in accordance with SPG 605.01 Safety, Health & Environmental Policy, with direction and endorsement by the Executive Vice President & Chief Financial Officer (EVP/CFO) and the Vice President for Research (VPR).
+This CHP is supported by the U-M Academic Laboratory and Research Safety Policy issued jointly by the Department of Environment, Health & Safety (EHS) and the Executive Leadership Team (ELT) that oversees and provides direction for the Research Safety First Initiative.
+The ELT is comprised of the following: the Provost and Executive Vice President for Academic Affairs, the Executive Vice President and CFO, the Vice President for Research, and the Executive Vice President for Medical Affairs.
 The full policy document is located on the Research Ethics & Compliance website.